 Three types of membership and 800 member locations:

-- Restaurant: restaurants, caterers, bars and taverns
+- Restaurant: restaurants, caterers and bars

 - Vendor: businesses supplying goods and services to the restaurant industry